kamara-moses/kamara-moses/README.md

 # Hi, I'm Moses 👋🏾 👨🏿‍💻

-I'm a web developer with a passion about making tech more accessible to disadventage communities, creating application to elevate and empower communities.
+I'm a web developer with a passion for making tech more accessible to disadventage communities, creating application to elevate and empower communities.

 Some technologies I enjoy working with include:
 <br><br>